 The Directors have separate and independent access to Management.
 Prior to each Board meeting, Directors are provided with timely and complete information from Management to enable them to fulfill their responsibilities.
 The Directors also have separate and independent access to the Company Secretary.
-All Board and committee meetings are to be conducted in the presence of the Company Secretary to ensure that Board procedures are followed and applicable rules and regulations are complied with.
+All Board and committee meetings are to be conducted with the attendance of the Company Secretary (or the Company's legal advisers) to ensure that Board procedures are followed and applicable rules and regulations are complied with.
 The Board is responsible for the appointment and removal of the Company Secretary.

-Where members of the Board, either individually or as a group, seek independent professional advice, after consultation with the Chairman, such expenses will be borne by the Company.
+Where members of the Board, either individually or as a group, seek independent legal or professional advice, after consultation with the Chairman, such expenses will be borne by the Company.